 - Remove from oven and let cool completely before cutting and storing.
 These are best when eaten the day you make them.

 - Wrap in plastic wrap and foil to freeze.

 - 4g net carbs per bar

 - 2 ounces unsweetened chocolate (Ghirardelli)

-- 2 tablespoons powdered nonfat milk (Organic Valley)
+- 2 tablespoons powdered nonfat milk (Organic Valley) OR coconut milk powder*

 - 2 tablespoons xylitol or 3 tablespoons erythritol

 - 2 teaspoons nonhydrogenated shortening (Spectrum Organic) OR cocoa butter

 - *Find packets of coconut milk powder at Target or Asian grocery stores!

 - Powder erythritol and milk in a coffee grinder or Magic Bullet for about a minute, until fine and powdery.
 Let the mixture settle before opening the blender lid.